ghyman-oreilly/ai-text-editor/README.md

 ## TODO

-* Tokenize style guide and prompt instructions, and set max_tokens_per_block in extract_ascii_blocks based on remaining threshold (want to keep it small for focus), keeping selected model in mind

-* Set model in CLI and emit out to read_files and ai_service

-* Consider: for making text replacements, do we want to use regex search in combination with index tracking (the latter b/c there could be identical text blocks)?

-* Test .npz embeddings regen: word list change, etc.

-* Test whether performance/accuracy is better (following of instructions, adherence to guide, etc.) if we stick with the top X most impactful style rules (plus wordlist RAG)

-* Split style guides into local and global lists

-* For style guides, use regex pattern matching and tokenization strategy to inject rules

-* Add global review pass (no text edits: informational only: figs missing a reference, repeated acronym definitions, etc. etc.)

 * Some post-processing of responses:
   * Check for backtickets (```r'^[`]*|[`]*$'```) enclosing response, where not present in original
   * Check for language tag where not in the original